agutikov/shashki/README.md

 Rules define wins and draws for human players.
 From the perspective of engine there are next 3 different variants of game branch termination:
 - current side has no possible moves - it lost, the opposite side - wins;
+- depth limit;
-- loop detected - this board state was already processed
+- cache hit - this board state was already processed.

-- depth limit
+### Cache

+Cache as set of board states can slightly violate the requirements.
+For example, with max_depth=15:
+- if some board state cached at depth=12
+- and then same state occurs at depth=10
+- then it can't be skipped because there are 2 depth levels not calculated under given board state.

+But probably the distance in depth between occurancies of equal board states can't be critically huge, because number of items on board not increase in time.

+Anyway this can be fixed, later.

 ## Unit-tests